Multivariate Bayesian dynamic modeling for causal prediction: Case Study Analyses

 \subsection{Summaries of Wave 2 Analysis}

-Analysis of the follow-on Wave 2 data explores the MVDLM applied separately to each of the Wave 2 regions, based on insights learned from the Wave 1 experiment.
-As noted in Section~\ref{sec:wave2_data}, this roll-out has some additional complexities not present in Wave 1 due to the selection of treatment and control stores.
+Analysis of the follow-on Wave 2 data explores the MVDLM applied separately to each of the Wave 2 regions.
+This roll-out has some additional complexities due to the selection of treatment and control stores.
 The treatment stores are larger in total sales and more geographically proximate to the control stores.
 Thus, the estimated effects of the intervention could partly be the result of store size, although the MVDLM does adjust for the level of the series.
 Intervention effects could contaminate control store sales in the evaluation period, although we did see little evidence of such cannibalization in Wave 1.
 Based on Wave 1 analyses, the intervention is expected to lift sales in treatment stores generally, but with substantial heterogeneity across stores.
-If resulting lift for any treatment store results in partial cannibalization of sales at nearby control store sales, we would expect that to indicate towards positive intervention effects at such stores but with the caveat that caution is needed in interpretation.
+If resulting lift for any treatment store results in partial cannibalization of sales at nearby control store sales, we would expect that to indicate positive intervention effects at such stores but with the caveat that caution is needed in interpretation.